select2/select2/pages/10.searching/docs.md

 never_cache_twig: true
 ---

-The appearance and behavior of the search control can be easily customized with Select2.
+A search box is added to the top of the dropdown automatically for select boxes where only a single option can be selected.
+The behavior and appearance of the search box can be easily customized with Select2.

 ## Customizing how results are matched